gfomengia/data-visualisation-pp1/README.md

 - __Gallery Page__

-  - The gallery will provide the user with  images showing different ways in which data will be displayed in their dashboard..
+  - The gallery will provide the user with  images showing different ways in which data will be displayed in their dashboard.
+  - Hover and scale effect was added.
   - This gallery will be updated with new tools as new tecknology is added.

  ![](/assets/images/sixthsense-gallerypage.png)